lorserker/ben/README.md

 The engine runs on Python 3.9, with the neural networks using tensorflow 2.0+

-The recommended way of installing is in a [conda environment](https://docs.conda.io/en/latest/miniconda.html).
+The recommended way of installing is in a [conda environment](https://docs.conda.io/en/latest/miniconda.html), but the current version can be run using Python 3.11 and Tensorflow 2.13 without any virtual environment.

 For __Windows__ users: After installing anaconda, you  will have a new application called "Anaconda Prompt".
 Henceforth, you will have to run all commands in "Anaconda Prompt" not in "cmd".
 The title bar of your command prompt window should read *"Administrator: Anaconda Prompt (Miniconda3)"*

 After installing conda, execute the commands in the [conda_setup.sh](conda_setup.sh) script to create an environment and install the dependencies.

 The bridge engine was developed on Linux.
-It will likely work on any other platform which runs Python and conda, but was only tested on Windows 10 and Windows 11 and Mac M1/M2.
+It will likely work on any other platform which runs Python, but was only tested on Windows 10 and Windows 11 and Mac M1/M2.

 For __Mac M1/M2__ users: you need to install [Homebrew](https://brew.sh/) if you don't have it already.
 Then, you need to `brew install boost`.
 You might need to open `./bin/darwin/libdds.so` in XCode before launching `ben` for the first time.